masanorinyo/ionic-base/README.md

-# ionic-base
-Base work for ionic project
+# Base app for ionic project